Adani Enterprises: Adani Defence & Aerospace

 It is a defense manufacturing arm of the company.
-It manufactures with armed drones such as Drishti 10 Starliner UAV and small arms such as IWI Negev, Tavor TAR-21, and IWI ACE.
+It manufactures with armed drones such as Drishti 10 Starliner UAV as well as small arms including IWI Negev, Tavor TAR-21, and IWI ACE at the PLR Systems facility in Gwalior.
 As a part of a joint venture between Elbit Systems from Israel and Adani Defence and Aerospace, a manufacturing facility for unmanned aerial vehicle have been set up at Hyderabad, Telangana, inaugurated in 2019.

 In April 2020, Adani Defence Systems and Technologies acquired Alpha Design Technologies Pvt Ltd., an organization involved in the design, development, and manufacture of defense electronics and avionics.

-In September 2020, Adani acquired a 51 percent stake in PLR Systems Private Ltd which was incorporated in 2013 and engages in manufacturing and supply of indigenously built defense equipment to the armed forces.
 In May 2022, Adani Defence Systems and Technologies, a wholly owned subsidiary of Adani Enterprises, signed a definitive agreement to acquire a 50% stake in Bengaluru-based General Aeronautics.
-The company is involved with DRDO in Long-range Guided Bomb, VSHORAD, ULPGM, NASM-SR and Rudram-1.
+The company is involved with DRDO in Long Range Glide Bomb, VSHORAD, ULPGM, NASM-SR and Rudram-1.

 In February 2024, Adani Defence & Aerospace inaugurated two ammunition and missile manufacturing facilities in the Uttar Pradesh Defence Corridor at Kanpur.
-Uttar Pradesh Chief Minister Yogi Adityanath inaugurated the Ammunition & Missiles Complex, marking the first phase of the state's defence corridor.
+Uttar Pradesh Chief Minister, Yogi Adityanath, inaugurated the Ammunition & Missiles Complex, marking the first phase of the state's defence corridor.
 These facilities are designed to produce various calibres of ammunition and missiles for the Indian armed forces and police.
 The complex spans 500 acres and will produce 150 million rounds of small-calibre ammunition, covering 25% of India's annual requirement.

-In June 2024, Adani signed an agreement with Thales Group to locally manufacture 70 mm calibre FZ275 LGR rockets for Indian attack helicopters like HAL Rudra and HAL Prachand.
+Adani Defence supplies the Igla-S missile to the Indian Army.
+The firm received transfer of technology from Rosoboronexport.
+A contract, worth ₹260 crore, for the purchase of 120 launchers and 400 missiles was concluded in November 2023.
+The first batch of 24 launchers and 100 missiles was delivered in April 2024 directly from Russia, whereas the latter batches are being assembles in India the deliveries of which commenced in April 2025.

 In June 2024, Adani Defence and Aerospace and EDGE Group, a UAE-based technology and defence organisation, entered a cooperation agreement.
 The collaboration covers missiles, weapons, unmanned systems, air defence products, and electronic warfare technologies with potential R&D and production facilities in India and the UAE.

 In May 2025, Adani Defence & Aerospace has signed a binding collaboration agreement with Sparton (DeLeon Springs LLC), a group company of Elbit Systems, to manufacture anti-submarine sonobuoys in India.